sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 ## caching setup

 You can now turn on `CDN` caching for your pages in the usual way and see if they load any faster than before.

+## does this actually work?

+Please try it and see for yourself.
+Any feedback appreciated.